Judith Thompson

-Judith Clare Thompson, OC (born September 20, 1954) is a Canadian playwright who lives in Toronto, Ontario.
+Judith Clare Thompson, OC (born September 20, 1954) is a Canadian playwright.
 She has twice been awarded the Governor General's Award for drama, and is the recipient of many other awards including the Order of Canada, the Walter Carsen Performing Arts Award, the Toronto Arts Award, The Epilepsy Ontario Award, The B'nai B'rith Award, the Dora, the Chalmers, the Susan Smith Blackburn Award (a global competition for the best play written by a woman in the English Language) and the Amnesty International Freedom of Expression Award, both for Palace of the End, which premiered at Canadian Stage, and has been produced all over the world in many languages.

-She has received honorary doctorates from Thorneloe University and, in Nov.
-2016, Queen's University in Kingston, Ontario.
+She has received honorary doctorates from Thorneloe University and, in November 2016, Queen's University in Kingston, Ontario.

 Early years

 Thompson was born in Montreal, Quebec, the daughter of William Robert Thompson, a geneticist and the head of the Department of Psychology at Queen's University at Kingston, and Mary, who taught in the Queens Drama Department for many years.
-She is also the sister of William Forde Thompson, a professor of psychology who composed the music for a number of Judith's radio and stage plays and the granddaughter of former Australian prime minister Frank Forde.
+She is also the sister of William Forde Thompson, a professor of psychology who composed music for a number of Judith's radio and stage plays, and the granddaughter of former Australian prime minister Frank Forde.
 Thompson was raised in Middletown, Connecticut and then Kingston, Ontario.
-She studied drama at Queen's (1973-1976) and then acting at the National Theatre School of Canada(1976-1979 in Montreal.
+She studied drama at Queen's (1973-1976) and then acting at the National Theatre School of Canada (1976-1979) in Montreal.
 Thompson worked as an actor for a while, but then concentrated on playwrighting.